mkohler/cython_swig/README.rst

     To start this talk, I'm going to quickly discuss the Python import statement and what it hides.

     Then, I'll review the structure of C libraries.
-When I say "C libraries", I mean libraries written in C, designed to be used by programs written in C.

     From there, I'll show you a very small C library, the LIBADDER library.